Raid-Training-Initiative/RTI/text/main/faq.md

 `[17] Can anyone organise a raid / training run?` Anyone is allowed to post an LFG in the #lfg channel by pinging the LFG role.
 We do, however, have an important rule: You cannot ask for LI or kill proof in these channels, unless it is not an RTI run (e.g. the PUG you are in - which you are currently not leading - is looking for more people).

-If you're interested in organising official raids with the guild, especially training runs, then please contact an @Officer and we can talk about giving you the @Commander role.
+If you're interested in organising official raids with the guild on a regular basis, especially training runs, then please contact an @Officer and we can talk about giving you the @Commander role.

+If you want to help out in our raid trainings and/or organise your own kill runs, CMs, dungeons, or fractals, contact an @Officer and we can talk about giving you the @Lieutenant role.
+This is a good stepping stone towards becoming a commander!
 _ _
 `[18] RTI raids fill up too quickly!
 What do I do?`
 It is difficult to get into raid trainings, but here are some tips to give you better chances of getting into raids with us: